MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-When publishing the bot to the web, you can publish to a pre-built demo website, which you can use to share the bot with your teammates and stakeholders, and to your own live website.
+When publishing the bot to the web, you can publish to a prebuilt demo website, which you can use to share the bot with your teammates and stakeholders, and to your own live website.

->[!TIP]
+> [!TIP]
->**When should I use the demo website and when should I use my own website?**
+> **When should I use the demo website and when should I use my own website?** <br/>
->You should use the demo website only to try out the bot and share it with your teammates or other stakeholders who want to try out the bot.
-It's not intended for production uses (for example, you shouldn't use it directly with customers).
+> You should use the demo website only to try out the bot and share it with your teammates or other stakeholders who want to try out the bot.
+It's not intended for production uses (for example, you shouldn't use it directly with customers). <br/>
->You should publish to and use the bot on your live website for production scenarios, such as a help bot on your help webpage for customers to interact with.
+> You should publish to and use the bot on your live website for production scenarios, such as a help bot on your help webpage for customers to interact with.

 ## Demo website
 You can edit the welcome message and suggested trigger phrases for the demo website.
 This helps prompt your teammates for what they should ask the bot about.

->[!TIP]
+> [!TIP]
->You can change the welcome message to explain the intent or purpose for the testing, and you can change this as often as you like.
+> You can change the welcome message to explain the intent or purpose for the testing, and you can change this as often as you like.
 So you could create a welcome message asking to test out conversations related to store hours and then change the welcome message to ask testers to try conversations related to gift cards.

 **Update the demo website:**